1 9 5 4 – 1 9 5 9 (USA)

-He was also the heroic mascot of an 11-year-old boy who had been orphaned during an Indian attack on a wagon train and lived at Fort Apache (somewhere near the fictional town of Mesa Grande in Arizona) under the care of the soldiers of B Company of the 101st Cavalry – ‘The Fighting Blue Devils’ – who made him an honorary corporal so he could stay at the fort.
+He was also the heroic mascot of an 11-year-old boy who had been orphaned during an Indian attack on a wagon train and lived at Fort Apache (a cavalry base somewhere near the fictional town of Mesa Grande in Arizona) under the care of the soldiers of B Company of the 101st Cavalry – ‘The Fighting Blue Devils’ – who made him an honorary corporal so he could stay at the fort.

-The dog was also more than welcome at the fort as he had saved the life of Sgt Biff O’Hara.
+The dog was also more than welcome at the fort as he had saved the life of Sgt Biff O’Hara (Joe Sawyer).

 The show was packed with action – Indian massacres, gunfights, and horseback chases.

-The boy, Rusty (who had been given an honorary rank of corporal) was played by child actor Lee Aaker.
-Also featured in prominent roles were James Brown (not the godfather of soul!) as Lieutenant Rip Masters, Joe Sawyer as Sergeant Biff O’Hara and Rand Brooks as Corporal Boone.
+The boy, Rusty was played by child actor Lee Aaker.
+Also featured in prominent roles were James Brown (not the godfather of soul!) as Lieutenant Rip Masters and Rand Brooks as Corporal Boone.

 Re-runs of the show were shown as a Saturday morning offering and began to appear on television shortly after the programme stopped production in 1959.